Grokzen/pykwalify/README.md

  - Python 2.7
  - Python 3.3
  - Python 3.4
+ - Python 3.5
- - Python 3.5 (Currently up to beta 4 release)
+ - Python 3.6 (Experimental, allowed to fail travis)

 # How to test